bingtimren/Answer42/README.md

 * Button back - confirm & enter
    * add up to today/what total
    * create entry to buffer
-   * if all entered (no split left), set current "what" to NIL and return to Window Running
+   * if all entered (no split left), set current "what" to NIL and return to Window Running & then bring up Window Selection
    * if still slots left for split, return to split mode
-* Time-out
+* Time-out - do nothing & return to Window Running

 ### Window Selection